Risclover/ribbit/README.md

 - Saving posts and comments
 - Live messaging via Socket.io
 - Notifications for post replies, comment replies, new community posts, and messages

+## Getting Started

+To run this app locally:
+1. Navigate to the root directory of the project in the terminal and run `flask run`.
+2. In a separate terminal, navigate to the `/react-app` directory and enter `npm start`.
+This should automatically launch a browser window navigated to the proper localhost address.
+3. By default, the app will be running on port `3000`.

 ## Site Screenshots